jwalrusisawesome/Jeremey-Waldron/index.md

 ### GW Rocket Team
   Designed and programmed the GW Rocket Team's Telemetry system with programming assitance from [Nam Tran](https://github.com/omn0mn0m).

-  Currently, the Rocket Team uses a 900mhz Xbee XSC S3B for radio transmission and an antenna which i made.
+  Currently, the Rocket Team uses a 900mhz Xbee XSC S3B for radio transmission and a custom whip antenna.

   To do:
   - repair electronics from launch